renebarto/baremetal/doc/tutorials/12-logger.md

   - Line 111: We declare the method `ResetTerminalColor()` to reset the foreground and background color for the console.
 This outputs ANSI color codes
   - Line 113: We declare the method `Write()` to write a string with the foreground and background color specified
   - Line 114: We declare the method `Write()` to write a string without setting the color
-  - Line 115: We declare the method `Write()` to write a 8 bit unsigned integer.
-This will use the `Serialize()` function
-  - Line 116: We declare the method `Write()` to write a 32 bit unsigned integer.
-This will use the `Serialize()` function
-  - Line 117: We declare the method `Write()` to write a 64 bit unsigned integer.
-This will use the `Serialize()` function
-  - Line 118: We declare the method `Write()` to write an array of const bytes.
-This will output a memory dump with 16 bytes per row
-  - Line 119: We declare the method `Write()` to write an array of non-const bytes.
-This will output a memory dump with 16 bytes per row
-  - Line 120: We declare the method `Write()` to write an array of const unsigned 32 bit values.
-This will output a memory dump with 8 words per row
-  - Line 121: We declare the method `Write()` to write an array of non-const unsigned 32 bit values.
-This will output a memory dump with 8 words per row
-  - Line 122: We declare the method `Write()` to write a boolean value
-  - Line 124: We declare the method `ReadChar()` to read a character from the console
+  - Line 116: We declare the method `ReadChar()` to read a character from the console
-  - Line 125: We declare the method `WriteChar()` to write a character to the console
+  - Line 117: We declare the method `WriteChar()` to write a character to the console
-- Line 130: We declare the accessor for the `Console` class.
+- Line 122: We declare the accessor for the `Console` class.
 This will create an instance if needed, initialize it, and return a reference.

 ### Console.cpp {#TUTORIAL_12_LOGGER_CONSOLE__STEP_1_CONSOLECPP}